tinacms/tina.io/content/docs/reference/fields.md

 <!-- # next: /docs/reference/schema -->

-Fields are how the shape of the content is defied.
-There are [many types of fields](/docs/reference/types) each with its own type of input and shape.
+Fields define the shape of the content and the user input.
+There are [many types of fields](/docs/reference/types) each with its own input and type.

 Although some fields have more properties here is a list of common ones that are used.